harperreed/harper.blog/content/post/2024-07-31-vcard-hacks-address-book-hackers.md

 ## OK.
 So now what.

 It works!

 I have my contacts in a datastore that I control, that lets me make and see granular changes.
 I can sync to my phone, different address books, and receive changes from these address books.
+All via the CLI.

 My immediate next step is to automate this via a GitHub action or something of the sort.

 I have a lot of [helper scripts](https://github.com/harperreed/vcard-tools/) that will help clean up my contacts.
 I have a good Claude project that is thoroughly vcard centric.

-I learned that living without contacts is annoying.
-I also learned that it is non-trivial to regularly delete 1000s of vcards from these providers.
+I can manage my contacts easy and without a lot of pain.
+My goal of having autonomy with my contacts is complete!

 ### other questions